Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Method

-of which the elements of the first column are $1$ since they are the factor loadings of the TVC intercept.
-The $j^{th}$ element of the second column is the cumulative value of the relative rate over time to $t_{j}$, so its product with $\eta^{[x]}_{1i}$ represents the value of change-from-baseline at time $t_{j}$.
-In addition, $\boldsymbol{\epsilon}^{[x]}_{i}$ is a $J\times1$ vector of residuals of individual $i$.
-The growth factors $\boldsymbol{\eta}^{[x]}_{i}$ can be further written as
+The elements of the first column are all $1$, as they are the factor loadings of the TVC intercept.
+The $j^{th}$ element of the second column is the cumulative value of the relative rate up to time $t_{j}$, so its product with $\eta^{[x]}_{1i}$ represents the change-from-baseline value at time $t_{j}$.
+Additionally, $\boldsymbol{\epsilon}^{[x]}_{i}$ is a $J\times1$ vector of residuals for individual $i$.
+The growth factors $\boldsymbol{\eta}^{[x]}_{i}$ can be further expressed as:

 where $\boldsymbol{\mu}^{[x]}$ is the mean vector of the TVC growth factors, and $\boldsymbol{\zeta}^{[x]}_{i}$ is the vector of deviations of the $i^{th}$ individual from the corresponding growth factor means.
-More technical details can be found in \citet{Liu2022mediate}.
+More technical details can be found in \citet{Liu2022LCSM}.